nextrizon/Hysteria2/README.md

 ## Setting up a Hysteria2 client node on GL-iNet GL-MT3000(Beryl AX) router
 ___

->[!NOTE]
+> [!NOTE]
->You can use the [following guide](https://cscot.pages.dev/2023/09/13/hysteria2-furious/) on setting up a Hysteria2 server and/or client on a Windows PC
+> I use the [following guide](https://cscot.pages.dev/2023/09/13/hysteria2-furious/) on setting up a Hysteria2 server and a client on a desktop PC to test the server is working.

->[!IMPORTANT]
+> [!WARNING]
 > I'm not responsible if this guide brick your router.
 If it does happen, you can try using [this guide](https://docs.gl-inet.com/router/en/3/tutorials/debrick/) to restore the firmware for your GL-iNet router.

+> [!IMPORTANT]
-This guide should also work for GL-iNet MT2500A/MT6000 and any OpenWrt router using an ARM Cortex-A53 processor with at least 256MB of flash storage.
+> This guide should also work for GL-iNet MT2500A/MT6000 and any OpenWrt router using an ARM Cortex-A53 processor with at least 256MB of flash storage.
+The router will have use up of total ~220MB of flash storage after setting up the Hysteria2 client node.

 ### Prerequisites
 ___
+1. Make sure you're connected to the router in the same IP address and and able to connect to it e.g. http://192.168.8.1/.
-1. Update to the latest firmware for your OpenWrt router.
+2. Update to the latest firmware for your OpenWrt router.
 The GL-iNet version of the OpenWrt still stuck version 21 as of writing this guide.
-2. Make sure to install LuCI interface in the **Advanced Settings** of the GL-iNet Admin Panel webpage for GL-iNet router or use the `opkg` command after ssh into the router and using `opkg update` command after step 2.
+3. Make sure to install LuCI interface in the **Advanced Settings** of the GL-iNet Admin Panel webpage for GL-iNet router or use the `opkg` command after sshing into the router and using `opkg update` command after step 2.

 ### Installation
 ___